 Practiced holistically, foraging, defined as the act of finding wild food sources, is a way to grow resilient and diverse ecosystems outside of the farming industry.
 One of the main tenets in foraging is that when you consume wild invasive species, you make space for endemic species to come back, which, in turn, restores ecosystems.
 Foraging has existed for much of our history, and it has the propensity to sustain cultures and identities of urban populations who might not have commercial access to cultural foods, all the while supporting the environment.

 High in vitamins A and C and many minerals, ramps are quite versatile.
 If you do find yourself with responsibly sourced ramps, your options are extensive.
 They can be pickled or made into vinegars or seasoned salts to preserve their flavor, or they can be used in all sorts of dishes, from pasta and pizza to soups and stir-fries.
 You can check out our collection of ramp recipes right here.

 For many, ramps are so much more than food.
-The Ojibwa, Cherokee, Iroquois, and Potawatomi tribes have long documented the sacred and medicinal properties of this plant as one of the first to provide them with nutrients after long hard winters, according to Native American Ethnobotany.
+The Ojibwa, Cherokee, Iroquois, and Potawatomi tribes have long believed in the sacred and medicinal properties of this plant, and documented its importances as one of the first to provide them with nutrients after long hard winters, according to Native American Ethnobotany.
 Ramps continue to sustain Indigenous people and communities across Appalachia today.